For most of my life, I lived by the philosophy of Work Hard and Play Harder. Self-care and balanced wellness was not a concept I was aware of.

 - Relaxing in a bath with Epsom salts and essential oils

-Your list of self-care tools may look slightly different.
-I have friends that run, ride horses, workout, and play volleyball as a way to unwind and reduce stress.
+Your list of self-care activities may look slightly different.
+I have friends that run, ride horses, work out, and play volleyball as a way to unwind and reduce stress.
 Others paint, draw, sing, cook, dance, or pray.
 Many find joy with their dog, cat, or beloved pet.

 Whatever self-care means to you, do more of it.
-Do more of what relaxes and recharges you as well as what brings you joy and laughter.
+Do more of what relaxes and recharges you and brings you joy and laughter.
 The stuff that drains you?
-Find a way to do less of.
+Find a way to do less of it.